Persecution of Iraqi Turkmen in Ba'athist Iraq: Aftermath

 After the 2003 invasion of Iraq, the cultural repression of Iraqi Turkmen was lifted, and the Iraqi Turkmen played a significant role in the De-Ba'athification and development of Iraq after Saddam Hussein.
 In 2003, most of the disputed territories of northern Iraq were captured by the Peshmerga, which began a revenge campaign against Arab settlers, ultimately reversing the Arabization of the Kurdish settlements and earning a brutal reputation to the point that Arab settlers would flee as soon as the Peshmerga entered any settlement.
 In the Shia Turkmen village of Bashir, the Arab settlers remained.
 The top imam of Bashir claimed that it was because the Turkmen had no armed group, and that the Peshmerga was only interested in Kurdish settlements.
 The Arabs refused to leave without a court order, after which the Turkmen residents threatened that displaced Turkmen were planning a march back to Bashir in which every Arab that remained in the village would be killed.
 Before any clashes, the US hosted an agreement which only evicted the undocumented Arabs, though tensions persisted as the documented Arab settlers remained.
 Sunni Arab vigilante groups eventually began shooting Turkmen returnees in Bashir and sparked clashes, while tensions in other regions were high between Arabs, Kurds, and Turkmen.
 Iraqi Turkmen, whether Sunni or Shia, viewed Sunni Arabs as oppressive and claimed that Sunni Arabs had not only persecuted Turkmen, but everyone else in Iraq who was not a Sunni Arab.

 After the 2003 invasion of Iraq, the ban on the Iraqi Turkmen Front was lifted, and many of its members were elected into the Iraqi government.
 However, there were sectarian conflicts between Sunni and Shia Turkmen, tensions with Kurds due to the claim of Kirkuk, continued tensions with Arab settlers, and well as problems with the Iraqi government over its refusal to permit Iraqi Turkmen to form their own security force.

+After 2003, Ba'ath loyalist and Islamist armed groups continued targeting Turkmen.
+It was directly connected to the persecution of Turkmen by Saddam Hussein, and continued until 2013, after which the Iraqi Turkmen genocide by the Islamic State began and lasted until 2017.